top1944/duckuments/docs/atoms_10_duckietown_meta/10_intro_to_project/10_duckietown_intro.md

 ## Learn about the educational experience

-These papers present a more formal description of the technical side of the projecrt as well as the educational side.
+These papers present a more formal description of the technical side of the project as well as the educational side.

 This paper [](#bib:tani16duckietown) describes the course design for Duckietown: learning objectives, teaching methods, etc.